-Tidus is part of a summoning from within Sin, and will disappear if Sin is truly destroyed.
+Tidus is a summon by the collective of Fayths, and will disappear if they are freed.
 Tidus alone learns this, and keeps it a secret so the party will finish their quest.

 There are also three dealing with the backstory:

-Yu Yevon is Sin, the great hero and former King of Zanarkand, but he is unable to stop Sin acting on instinct.
+Yu Yevon is Sin's summoner, the great hero and former King of Zanarkand, but he is unable to stop acting on instinct.

-The Fayth are the Aeons, and also the people of Zanarkand who are perpetually summoning Sin and Dream Zanarkand.
+The Fayth are the Aeons, and also the power source of the summoning of Sin and Dream Zanarkand.

 The Yevon religion was formed by Bevelle, who wanted to stop Sin, and its teachings are a combination of Sin's primary objectives and Yunalesca's temporary solution to destroying Sin.